Re-Defining Unified Measurement in the Era of Consumer Data Disruption

 The New Definition of Unified Measurement

-With all of the current challenges impacting marketing measurement, it is time to update the definition of Unified Measurement for our modern era, where marketers look for more flexibility, speed, future-proofing against data disruption and ultimately for agility.
+Going into more detail – with all of the current challenges impacting marketing measurement, marketers are looking for more flexibility, speed, and future-proofing against data disruption and ultimately for agility.
 The new Unified Measurement must provide agility to address the needs of the business at the speed of the market and must be reliable now and also in the future when the consumer data sphere will be:

 - More limited